medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 `Ctrl+Alt+l`, the screen will lock with a specific backgroung image.
 Then type your user's password and press ENTER to unlock.

-#### Configuring autolock
+#### Configuring xautolock

-Since the i3lock it properly set, it is time to configure autolock.
+Since the i3lock it properly set, it is time to configure xautolock.
 We'll just add a new line in the i3wm config file:

 ```